2026/2027 Service Charge Breakdown

 - Door Entry (£748 total): The Noralsy GSM intercom has been completely broken since August.
 Billing leaseholders for a maintenance contract on a dead system is a breach of Section 27A of the Landlord & Tenant Act (services must be of a "reasonable standard").

 - Fire Systems & Repairs (£1,996 total): We are paying nearly £2k a year for fire safety, yet the Floor 2 fire door is sticky and has been wedged open for over a year.
 This is a severe post-Grenfell safety compliance failure.
+Not to mention their fire report doesn't even mention it.

-- Grounds Maintenance (£1,753 total): We have roughly 100 sq/m of outside space (a 10x10m patch of grass and bushes).
-We are paying £146 a month for a space a local gardener would maintain for £40.
+- Grounds Maintenance (£1,753 total): We have a 20m2 grass about 6m of shoulder-height hedge.
+We are paying £146 a month for a space a local gardener would maintain for £40-60.

-- In-House Cleaning (£3,913 total): 200 sq/m of corridor takes a professional 1.5 hours to clean.
+- In-House Cleaning (£3,913 total): 200m2 of corridor takes a professional 1.5 hours to clean.
 At £3.9k a year, we are overpaying by at least £1,300.

 - Management Fee (£4,654 total): We pay a market rate (£310/unit), but we receive sub-market service when it comes to response times (fire door, intercom) and transparency (vague and inflated section 20 and 20B estimates).
 Management fees are effectively a 100% loss of capital if the agent fails to perform their core statutory duties.